Hozukii/linked-blog-starter-md/School/IB art/Comparative study/Woman Holding a balance.md

 			"frameId": null,
 			"roundness": null,
 			"boundElements": [],
-			"updated": 1706882183149,
+			"updated": 1706882592377,
 			"link": null,
 			"locked": false,
 			"fontSize": 20,
 			"fontFamily": 2,
-			"text": "The woman at splits the paniting of the last judgement.
-God is in the middle of the painting and her head splits the two \nsides of humans. (the blessed and the damned)", "rawText": "The woman at splits the paniting of the last judgement.
-God is in the middle of the painting and her head splits the two \nsides of humans. (the blessed and the damned)", "textAlign": "left",
+			"text": "The woman at splits the painting of the last judgement.
+God is in the middle of the painting and her head splits the two \nsides of humans. (the blessed and the damned) ", "rawText": "The woman at splits the painting of the last judgement.
+God is in the middle of the painting and her head splits the two \nsides of humans. (the blessed and the damned) ", "textAlign": "left",
 			"verticalAlign": "top",
 			"containerId": null,
-			"originalText": "The woman at splits the paniting of the last judgement.
-God is in the middle of the painting and her head splits the two \nsides of humans. (the blessed and the damned)", "lineHeight": 1.15,
+			"originalText": "The woman at splits the painting of the last judgement.
+God is in the middle of the painting and her head splits the two \nsides of humans. (the blessed and the damned) ", "lineHeight": 1.15,
 			"baseline": 41
 		}